thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 of band, and any trust anchor sent in the Certificate message cannot be relied upon by the client.
 Sending it therefore only wastes bandwidth.

-A complication arises when the client’s trust anchor is not a widely trusted root CA. In that case, the server cannot determine in advance which trust anchors the client has.
+A complication arises when the client's trust anchor is not a widely trusted root CA. In that case, the server cannot determine in advance which trust anchors the client has.
 To address this, the client MAY include the Trusted CA Indication extension {{RFC6066}} in its ClientHello to signal the set of trust anchors it